vguillou/polymer-0.5-sample-webapp/README.md

 ## What

-Simple Web App built with Web Components and Polymer (not quite ready yet).
+Simple Web App built with Web Components and Polymer.

-This is intended to be used as a base to start building your own Web App using Polymer, Web COmponents and the Service Worker.
+This is intended to be used as a base to start building your own Web App using Polymer, Web Components and the Service Worker.
 You'll find here :
 * a responsive Web App, of course, build with Polymer 0.5
 * Android, iOS, Windows Phone integration